Immigration policy of South Korea: Eligibility for Foreigners

 Although immigration to South Korea is low due to strict immigration policies, it is on the rise.
 As of 2016, foreign residents accounted for 3.4% of the total population.

 Most immigrants are not eligible for citizenship or even permanent residency unless they are married to a South Korean citizen or have invested more than US$500,000 in the local economy.
 An exception is made for those whose non-financial contribution to the nation has been specifically recognized by the Minister of Justice and for holders of a business visa who have invested more than US$500,000.

-National plan

-The vision is one of a world-class Korea, where foreigners live in harmony with Koreans.
+Prohibition on political activities